 Translate this site:

-An international volunteer organization working to improve the lives
+A global volunteer organization working to improve the lives of women and

 Transformation: A View from Spruce Street

 Blazing trails and creating social change is nothing new to Soroptimists.
 For more than 90 years it has been a part of our DNA.
 And yet, as times and needs change, so must our organization.

 Two years ago our board adopted Shaping Our Future an internal change management model to evolve and advance our organization as we prepare to advance our mission in the next century.

 These are the changes we want to make to Shape our Future.
 It is what success looks like to SIA: a financially healthy organization with a strong base of engaged, fulfilled members and supporters working together to improve the lives of women and girls through programs with measurable impact.
 We began Shaping our Future by gaining clarity about our direction to better focus our clubs and members on the service they carry out.Over the last two years, the board has provided that clarity.
 They have fine-tuned our vision, our mission, our core values and our organization-wide strategic plan to keep us moving toward a successful future.